0xProject/0x-monorepo/README.md

 [0x][website-url] is an open protocol that facilitates trustless, low friction exchange of Ethereum-based assets.
 A full description of the protocol may be found in our [whitepaper][whitepaper-url].

-This repository contains all the 0x developer tools written in TypeScript.
-Our hope is that these tools make it easy to build Relayers and other DApps that use the 0x protocol.
+This repository is a monorepo including the 0x protocol smart contracts and numerous developer tools.
+Each public sub-package is independently published to NPM.

 [website-url]: https://0xproject.com/
 [whitepaper-url]: https://0xproject.com/pdfs/0x_white_paper.pdf